hashicorp/terraform-provider-null/docs/cdktf/python/data-sources/data_source.md

 class MyConvertedCode(TerraformStack):
     def __init__(self, scope, name):
         super().__init__(scope, name)
-        # The following providers are missing schema information and might need manual adjustments to synthesize correctly: aws.
-        #     For a more precise conversion please use the --provider flag in convert.
         # In most cases loops should be handled in the programming language context and
         #     not inside of the Terraform context.
 If you are looping over something external, e.g. a variable or a file input
         #     you should consider using a for loop.
 If you are looping over something only known to Terraform, e.g. a result of a data source